liferay/liferay-apps-content-targeting/README.markdown

 for debugging purposes.
 These sources should be in their own folder at the same level of the root folder of the project.

+### Troubleshooting

+#### Missing dependencies

+If a ClassNotFoundException occurs:
+* If the class is not in the global classpath, make sure the dependency has been exported by the source component and imported in the consumer component:
+ * For portal internal packages, check that they are exported in the module.framework.system.packages.extra property of the portal-ext.properties.
+ * For bundle packages, check the Export-Package/Import-Package of the bnd.bnd file in the source/consumer bundles, respectively.
+*If the class is in the global classpath, make sure the dependency has been imported in the bnd.bnd file of the consumer component.

+#### Changes are not visible after deploy
+If the plugin has been successfully deployed but the changes are not visible, check that the generated .jar in the /dist folder of the plugins SDK actually contains the latest modifications.

 ## More Information

 For more information about filing bugs, staying updated with Liferay on social